Vincent-Mattana/MYTHICA/GAME_README.md

 - **Magic System**: Spells and magical abilities
 - **Boss Fights**: Special encounters on deeper levels

-Enjoy exploring the depths of Mythica!
+Enjoy exploring the depths of Treasure Goblin!